zeropoolnetwork/docs/docs/new-docs/01-background.md

    3. the Merkle proof of the leaf in the new tree;

-   using this information you can verify that the proofs are correct, and check that the unmodified nodes are the same in both proofs (ensuring that exactly one leaf was modified).
+   using this information you can verify that the proofs are correct, and check that the unmodified nodes (yellow on the picture) are the same in both proofs (ensuring that exactly one leaf was modified).

    This also works with non-leaf nodes.
 In this case, the modification replaces the subtree rooted in the corresponding inner node.